 All first-year students participate in the College Cohort Program (CCP).
 The CCP begins with a virtual advising and registration process during the early summer, including selection of a First-Year Seminar, which is required for all CAS first-year students.
 The First-Year Seminar determines placement in a small advising cohort.
 There is also an extensive academic orientation and introduction to the CCP during Welcome Week.

-The assigned CAS adviser remains available to students throughout their undergraduate experience, and serves as the primary source for academic advising until the student declares a major.
+The assigned CAS adviser remains available to students throughout their undergraduate experience and serves as the primary source for academic advising until the student declares a major.

 Advising for students who are transferring to CAS from another college or university begins once the College is notified that they have accepted admission.
-Students begin with a virtual advising and registration process which includes direct contact with an academic advisor who can interpret the transfer credit report, assist with course selection, and answer all questions about degree requirements and registration.
+Students begin with a virtual advising and registration process which includes direct contact with an academic adviser who can interpret the transfer credit report, assist with course selection, and answer all questions about degree requirements and registration.

 Transfer students are also invited to a special orientation session which provides additional information needed to make a smooth transition into the College.
 CAS advisers lead these sessions along with current upperclassmen who serve as student resources throughout the orientation and transition.

-Transfer students participate in the College Cohort Program (CCP) and are assigned an academic advisor within the College Advising Center.
+Transfer students participate in the College Cohort Program (CCP) and are assigned an academic adviser within the College Advising Center.
 Transfer students approaching junior standing must also declare a major and meet with an assigned adviser in the major department in order to ensure that appropriate course selections for the following semester are being made.

 Students who have declared a major go to their major's department for their primary advisement.
 All declared majors must have their registration approved by a departmental adviser.
 Departmental advisers can also be consulted throughout the academic year about graduate study and career opportunities.
 Office hours for departmental advisers are maintained in the departmental offices.